Nick-Lucas/gapstack/packages/light-type/README.md

 TODO list:

-* Object Unions / Discriminated Unions
+* Object Discriminated Unions
+* Remove .literal in favour of supporting primitives directly in .union?
 * Support type unions like .union([string, number])
 * Support literal strings being passed directly as types without wrapping in .literal([])
 * Support object-based validator chaining if it doesn't compromise performance - dedicated classes for each supported type